 Feline acne is a common problem seen in cats 2-4 years of age in which comedones (blackheads) develop on the chin of a cat.
 Feline acne can be managed but not really "cured."

-It may be caused by hyperactive chin sebaceous glands, poor hygiene, stress, fungal infections, reactions to medications, Demodectic mites or reaction to plastic food/water bowls.
+It may be caused by hyperactive chin sebaceous glands, poor hygiene, hormonal imbalance, stress, fungal infections, reactions to medications, Demodectic mites or reaction to plastic food/water bowls.

 You will see the formation of blackheads and inflammation on the chin and surrounding areas.
 Symptoms are usually mild and most cases of cat acne require minimal treatment.
 In severe cases, medical treatment is required to eliminate the irritation and infection.